Udo/minibars/README.md

   </div>
 ```

+### The `@data` variable

+The @data variable contains the root data context of the template (this is the data
+object that was passed in when calling the template function).

 ### The `this` keyword

 Minibars interprets the word `this` as a field name referencing the current data context.
 Otherwise, `this` has no special meaning in Minibars and is not used inside helper functions.